-The word “Yoru” means “night” in Japanese, and this name matches the dark rustic finish found on this line of knives.
+The word Yoru means night in Japanese, and this name matches the dark rustic finish found on this line of knives.
 Forged by master blacksmith Shiro Kamo in Echizen, the blades feature a traditional kurouchi finish over reactive carbon steel, giving them a classic look that develops character with use.

-This santoku is made from Blue #2 (Aogami #2) carbon steel and hardened to around HRC 61.
-The steel is clad in softer stainless steel and finished in the forge — a san-mai construction that provides protection for the core while keeping the knife thin, sharp, and responsive on the cutting board.
+This bunka is made from Blue #2 (Aogami #2) carbon steel and hardened to around HRC 61.
+The steel is clad in softer stainless steel and finished in the forge - a san-mai construction that provides protection for the core while keeping the knife thin, sharp, and responsive on the cutting board.
 Blue #2 offers excellent sharpness and edge holding while still being relatively easy to maintain and sharpen on water stones.

 The profile is compact and versatile, ideal for everyday prep such as chopping vegetables, slicing fruits, trimming meats, and general push-cutting.
 Like most Japanese knives in this hardness range, it is ground thin behind the edge to maximize cutting performance.

-The knife is fitted with a walnut octagonal wa handle paired with a black pakka wood ferrule for durability and balance.
+The knife is fitted with a walnut octagonal handle paired with a black pakka wood ferrule for durability and balance.
 Lightweight, easy to maneuver, and a great value from one of the well-respected blacksmiths of Takefu Knife Village.

 Location: Echizen, Japan

-Factory: Takefu Knife Village
+Workshop: Takefu Knife Village

-Finish: Kurouchi (blacksmith finish)
+Finish: Kurouchi

-Ferrule: Black pakka wood
+Ferrule: Black Pakka Wood

 Weight: 4.1 oz (116 g)

-Edge Length: 175 mm
+Blade Length: 175 mm

 Total Length: 317 mm